die-lautmaler/rasa_components/README.md

 # lautmaler rasa components
 A package for some rasa pipeline component implementations to be shared among projects
-The main branch targets rasa 2.8.x there is a rasa 3 branch
+The main branch targets rasa 3.2.7 now, rasa 2.8.x moved to its own branch there is a rasa 3 branch

 # StringMatchIntentClassifier